MattReisdorf/Project2-Music-Lessons/README.md

 ## Installation

-If you want to fork this repo, the dependencies should be included in the package.json, so just run npm install get everything set up.
+If you want to fork this repo, the dependencies should be included in the package.json, so just run npm install to get everything set up.
 Otherwise, the link to the deployed version can be found below.